junkoda/cola_halo/README.md

 # Related codes

-- l-picola: Another paralell COLA implementation by Cullan Howlett and Marc Manera [4], including on-the-fly lightcone generation.
+- l-picola: Another parallel COLA implementation by Cullan Howlett and Marc Manera [4], including on-the-fly lightcone generation.

 - QrPM: A fork of this code.
-The paralelization improved by using 2D domain decomposition.
+The parallelisation improved by using 2D domain decomposition.
 [5]